- Occupying for business purposes

 What does it mean?

-At the end of the fixed term, the lease will continue at the same term and rent until the tenant gives 3 months’ notice to quit or the procedure below is commenced.
+At the end of the fixed term, the business lease will continue at the same term and rent until the tenant gives 3 months’ notice to quit or the procedure below is commenced.

 Either Landlord or Tenant may apply to the Court to set an interim rent pending the lease renewal / termination.